HyDE-Project/Hyde-cli/README.md

 > [!Note]
 > for AUR
-> hyprdots-ctl was renamed into hyprdots-ctl-git.
+> hyprdote-ctl was renamed into hyde-cli-git.
 Please install the "-git" package
 > ``` yay -Sy hyde-cli-git ```